SoftwareAG/cumulocity-digital-twin-manager/README.md

 ![digital_twin_manager](https://user-images.githubusercontent.com/57527184/173009445-1bff54b7-3a80-4d3e-8ace-84ca9371debc.png)

-This is the sub assets page which includes [Asset Navigator](#assets-navigator), name of the parent asset and its properties, list of child assets.
+This is the sub assets screen which includes [Asset Navigator](#assets-navigator), name of the parent asset and its properties, list of child assets.

-`Note: Digital Twin Manager supports Cumulocity UI and microservice version of 10.15 and above`
+`Note: Digital Twin Manager is supported on Cumulocity UI and microservice version of 10.14 and above`

 ## Installation